ndkchung/assignment-5/README.md

     * Execute the code by running the runner.py file.

 3. **Provide a Query:**
-    * The query bust be a specific subdivision of India and year between 1901 and 2017
+    * The query must be a specific subdivision of India and year between 1901 and 2017

 ## Citations
 ***This system was developed with the assistance of ChatGPT after providing an initially written code:***